-Foreign journalists, documentary crews, and news correspondents covering stories in Korea on short-term assignments use the C-1 (일시취재 / Temporary Reporting) visa.
-It is a purpose-specific short-stay visa that enables press activities for up to 90 days — separate from the D-5 (Journalism) visa which covers long-term resident foreign correspondents.
+Foreign journalists, documentary crews, and news correspondents covering stories in Korea on short-term assignments use the (일시취재 / Temporary Reporting) visa.
+It is a purpose-specific short-stay visa that enables press activities for up to 90 days — separate from the (Journalism) visa which covers long-term resident foreign correspondents.
 If you are a reporter, photographer, or broadcast crew member coming to Korea for a specific story, event, or limited assignment, C-1 is your category.

 The C-1 visa covers three categories of person: